Tamil cinema: Studios

 In 1916, a studio, the first in south India, was set up in Madras at 10 Millers Road, Kilpauk.
 He called it the India Film Company.
 Rangavadivelu, an actor from Suguna Vilasa Sabha, a theatre company then, was hired to train the actors.
-Thirty-five days later, the first feature film made in south India, The Extermination of Keechakan/Keechakavatham, based on an episode from the Mahabharata, was released produced and directed by R. Nataraja, who established the India Film Company Limited (The Destruction of Keechaka).
+Thirty-five days later, the first feature film made in south India, The Extermination of Keechakan/Keechakavatham, based on an episode from the Mahabharata, was released produced and directed by R. Nataraja, who established the India Film Company Limited.

 Despite a century of increasing box office takings, Tamil cinema remains informal.
 Nevertheless, there are few exceptions like Modern Theatres, Gemini Studios, AVM and Sri Thenandal Films that survived beyond 100 productions.

 Exhibitor strike 2017

 In 2017, opposing the dual taxation of GST (28%) and entertainment tax (30%), Tamilnadu Theatre Owners Association announced indefinite closure of all cinemas in the state from 3 July 2017.
 The strike has been called off and the cinemas will be playing the movies starting Friday 7 July 2017.
 Government has formed a committee to decide on the existence of state's 30% entertainment tax.
-It's reported that, per day business loss during the strike was around ₹ 20 crores.
+It was reported that, per day business loss during the strike was around ₹ 20 crores.

 Distribution

-Annual admissions in Chennai multiplexes and single screens averaged 11 million tickets with a standard deviation of ±1 million tickets during 2011–16.
+Annual admissions in Chennai multiplexes and single screens averaged 1.1 crore tickets with a standard deviation of ±10 lakh tickets during 2011–16.
 The Chennai film industry produced the first nationally distributed film across India in 1948 with Chandralekha.
 They have one of the widest overseas distribution, with large audience turnout from the Tamil diaspora.
 They are distributed to various parts of Asia, Africa, Western Europe, North America and Oceania.

 Many successful Tamil films have been remade by other film industries.
 It is estimated by the Manorama Yearbook 2000 (a popular almanac) that over 5,000 Tamil films were produced in the 20th century.
 Tamil films have also been dubbed into other languages, thus reaching a much wider audience.
 There has been a growing presence of English in dialogue and songs in Chennai films.
 It is not uncommon to see movies that feature dialogue studded with English words and phrases, or even whole sentences.
 Some movies are also simultaneously made in two or three languages (either using subtitles or several soundtracks).
 Chennai's film composers have popularised their highly unique, syncretic style of film music across the world.
 Quite often, Tamil movies feature Madras Tamil, a colloquial version of Tamil spoken in Chennai.